-Stakeholder group Form of Engagement Key topics and impact of engagement Governments, regulators and policy makers The Company's regulators are listed in the 'Principal activities and review of the business' section of this report on page 1.
+Stakeholder group Form of Engagement Key topics and impact of engagement Suppliers (continued) The Company also has a wide range of other suppliers which provide the Company with the goods and services relied upon for operations, ranging from large multinational companies to smaller-scale local service providers.
+We expect all our customers to be compliant with the Modern Slavery Act and we work closely with our suppliers to build on our knowledge and promote best practice.
+The Board approves the Company Modern Slavery statement on an annual basis.
+Regulators and Policy Makers The Company's regulators are listed in the 'Principal activities and review of the business' section of this report on page 1.
 Effective engagement with the Company's regulators is fundamental to the business which requires various regulatory permissions to operate (refer to page 1).
-During 2020 the Company conducted auctions on behalf of the UK Government under Phase III of the EU ETS scheme.
+During 2021 the Company hosted United Kingdom Allowances (UKAs) emissions auctions on behalf of the UK Government, this followed the launch of a UK ETS replacing the UK's participation in the EU ETS.
 The Board and senior management meet with the Company's regulators on an ongoing basis.
 Routine reports capturing a broad range of data are provided to the FCA and other regulators.
 Further, the President and senior management shares knowledge and expertise with regulators, legislators and industry organisations to contribute to the development of policy initiatives.
 Information provided by management to the directors and approved by the Board at its meetings is available to the Company's principal regulators including regulatory compliance reporting produced on a regular basis.
-The Board agenda has been strongly focused on regulatory issues this year including those stemming from Brexit and preparation for the Open Access regulations.
+The Board agenda has been strongly focused on regulatory issues this year including those stemming from the end of the Brexit transition period.
 During the year, discussions with regulators enabled the launch of several new products and programmes to develop liquidity.
-The Company significantly increased communication and engagement with regulators over the extreme volatility and high market volumes of the early COVID-19 period to ensure transparency and contribute to market stability.
-Other key topics included LIBOR transition, technology and operational resilience, the Company's approach to Brexit contingency planning and the development of further regulatory policy in response to for example the UK's exit from the European Union.
+The Company continues its significant communication and engagement with regulators regarding COVID-19 related matters focusing on ensuring transparency and contributing to market stability.
+Other key topics included LIBOR transition, technology and operational resilience, and the development of further regulatory policy in response to for example the UK's exit from the European Union.
 Maintaining good relationships with policy makers and regulators and ensuring compliance with applicable legal and regulatory obligations helps to contribute towards maintaining high standards of business conduct.